Family Day Trips from Paris: Versailles, Giverny, and Disneyland in a Day

 • 9:00 AM - First through the gates.
 Head straight to the most popular ride for your kid's age.
 Frozen Land in Walt Disney Studios is the newest and most-jammed.

 • 11:30 AM - Lunch break at one of the quick-service restaurants.
-Skip the table-service places - they eat 90 minutes of your day.
+Skip the table-service places.
+They eat 90 minutes of your day.

 • 1:00 to 4:00 PM - Smaller rides, character meets, parade.

 Pack a sturdy backpack with snacks (Disney food is overpriced and kids get hungry every 90 minutes), a refillable water bottle per kid (water fountains throughout the parks), travel-size sunscreen, and a rain poncho per family member.
-The disposable Disney-branded ponchos cost 12 euros each at park kiosks - your own packed ones save easily 50 euros.
+The disposable Disney-branded ponchos cost €12 each at park kiosks.
+Your own packed ones save easily €50.

 How to Choose Between the Three